playgen/SUGAR-SocialGamification/articles/Games.md

 # Games
+A game is an individual application defined by a designer.
-A single instance of SUGAR may have multiple games associated with it.
-This allows for multiple users to take part in a multitude of games using the same login.
+A single instance of SUGAR has the capacity to service multiple games.
+This allows for users to take part in multiple of games under the same login.

 ## Features
 * Get all games
 * Get all games that match a given name
 * Get a game that matches a given id
-* Creation
+* Create a new game
-* Deletion
+* Delete a game

 ## API